What are stinging insects?

 Yellow jackets and other stinging insects like to forage for food inside recycling bins, trash cans, compost bins, and outdoor eating areas.
 Stinging insects can ruin outdoor events and make spending time in your backyard uncomfortable, stressful, and dangerous.

 Scorpions prefer to live outside, but if the weather becomes too hot and dry, they move inside, seeking a more humid environment.
 Outside, scorpions like to hide under woodpiles, fallen trees, behind tree bark, and in mulch.
 Inside, basements, crawl spaces, bathrooms, and laundry rooms all make great hideouts.
 You'll often find scorpions climbing on walls and in sinks and tubs.

 Yellow jackets are ground nesters and build nests under shrubs, woodpiles, rocks, mulch, inside ground holes, or in the abandoned nests of small animals.
 Wasps, mud daubers, bald-faced hornets all place their nests in similar areas up off the ground—in the branches of trees, in shrubs, in door frames, and on rafters under roof eaves.
 They also nest in chimneys and behind wall voids.

 How do I get rid of stinging insects?

 If you are looking to eliminate stinging insects from your property, reach out to the professionals at Prewett Pest Control.
-Through advanced technology and convenient and modern services, we offer our East Alabama customers exceptional pest control solutions.
+Through advanced technology and convenient and modern services, we offer our customers exceptional wasp control and removal services.
 Get rid of stinging insects and keep them from returning to your residential or commercial property, by reaching out to the experts at Prewett Pest Control.
 Contact us today to learn more about our local and effective stinging insect control services in Auburn, Mobile, Tuscaloosa, and the surrounding communities!

 How can I prevent stinging insects in the future?